suneel0101/django-buddy/README.md

 # Purpose
 Setting up a project an deploying it is always a huge hassle!
 But...not anymore!
 With DjangoBuddy, in just one line you can generate a skeleton app and deploy it to Heroku!
+No caveats.
+Run the command and your site will immediately be live.

 # What you get
 * landing page with built in login/out functionality in the frontend and the backend
 * logged in home page connected to login and logout functionality
 * templates that use Twitter Bootstrap CSS and JSS
 * models, views, urls files populated with all the import statements you usually need
-* one command that generates the app, creates a virtualenv, installs all your requirements for local development AND Heroku deployment(Django, Mysql, Gunicorn, South, etc)
+* one command that generates the app, creates a virtualenv, installs all your requirements for local development AND production via Heroku (Django, Mysql, Gunicorn, South, etc)
 * that same one command can also directly deploy to Heroku
 * standard django app structure